-With these goals in mind, The Ashkenazi Genome Consortium (TAGC) has recently been founded by a number of geneticists from the NY area, whose research interests span, for example, Schizophrenia, Crohn’s disease, Parkinson’s disease, and cancer.
+With these goals in mind, The Ashkenazi Genome Consortium (TAGC) has recently been founded by a number of geneticists mostly from the NY area, whose research interests span, for example, Schizophrenia, Crohn’s disease, Parkinson’s disease, and cancer.
 The consortium has recently completed the sequencing, to high quality, of 128 Ashkenazi genomes, the largest resource to date of genetic variation in the Ashkenazi population.
-The results of the data analysis are to appear in Nature Communications (2014).
+The results of the data analysis appeared in Nature Communications in 2014.

 Utility in medical genetics

 Our analysis confirmed the potential utility of our Ashkenazi DNA sequence resource in medical genetics.
 Our results showed that the number of Ashkenazi mutations that are missed from available catalogs is almost 50% higher than in a typical European, non-Jewish genome.
 These and other results established that our sequencing effort has made interpreting rare mutations in an Ashkenazi genome much more efficient.
 Moreover, we have also improved the ability to predict missing mutations in an Ashkenazi genome.
 This is important, because the cost of whole-genome sequencing is still prohibitive for very large samples, and therefore, geneticists frequently resort to data from a limited number of markers when studying the genomes of affected individuals.
 Being able to predict full Ashkenazi sequences using a small number of markers and our reference data will significantly improve the cost-effectiveness and success rate of medical studies, as well as our understanding of disease etiology in the Ashkenazi and other populations.